thomas-cleary-uwa/cits3200-unipark-booking/README.md

 To start the Flask app, run this command from inside /flask-app

 `$ flask run`

+Optionally to run the app with a fresh/new instance of the database run this command from /flask-app

+`$ python run/run_fresh_app.py`

 and navigate to **http://localhost:5000/** on your chosen browser